 Expressive.
-That's a good way to put the styling on the 2015 Nissan Quest.
-Whether you like its expression is a matter of taste, but there's no doubt that the Quest cuts a unique profile among its class.
+That's one way to describe the 2016 Nissan Quest's styling.
+Whether you like its blocky expression is a matter of taste, but there's no doubt that the Quest cuts a unique profile among its class.
 The high roof, squared-off rear, wraparound glass and huge chrome grille are all highlights.
-However, they also hide the fact that the Quest is neither as long nor as wide as its rivals, although the added height helps make the cabin feel roomy anyhow.
+However, they also hide the fact that the Quest is neither as long nor as wide as its rivals, although the added height helps make the cabin feel roomy.
 Quest S and SV models get 16-inch wheels, while SL and Platinum models get 18-inchers.

-The 2015 Nissan Quest's already good fuel economy gets better thanks to changes to the van's unique-for-the-class continuously variable automatic transmission (CVT).
-Now boasting 20 mpg in the city, 27 mpg on the highway, and 22 mpg combined, it actually beats the Honda Odyssey in the city, and ties it in its combined rating, making it one of the most fuel-efficient minivan choices available.
-The Quest's 260-horsepower V6 engine makes acceleration a breeze, and the transmission's new programming is designed to make it more responsive when you put your foot down.
-The luxury-car-inspired interior feels like it carries over into the steering and suspension, neither of which is as sharp as we'd expect in a Nissan, but the smooth ride and quiet on the highway make for a more than acceptable compromise, especially considering this van's primary duty of hauling kids and family in comfort.
+The 2016 Nissan Quest stands apart from other minivans with its continuously variable transmission (CVT), an automatic with no traditional shift points.
+Such transmissions' linear feel can take getting used to, but they pay off in enhanced fuel economy.
+The Quest's is near the top of the class with up to 27 mpg, falling just under the Honda Odyssey's highway rating but topping the Honda in city and combined driving.
+The Quest's 260-horsepower V6 engine enables no-fuss acceleration, and the transmission's revised programming that came last year makes this family van more responsive when you put your foot down.
+The luxury-car-inspired interior feels like it carries over into the steering and suspension, neither of which is as sharp as we'd expect in a Nissan, but the smooth ride and quiet highway manners make for a more than acceptable compromise, especially considering this van's primary duty of hauling kids and family.

-We're not kidding about this whole "interior by Infiniti" stuff.
-The leather seats come with contrast piping and are incredibly soft thanks to a dual-layer cushion, essentially a pillow-top design.
-It looks good too, with color-coordinated schemes and tasteful use of metallic trim geared more toward discerning adults than kids.
+Step into a higher-trim Nissan Quest and you may think you're in a vehicle from Infiniti, the brand's luxury division.
+The leather seats come with contrast piping and are incredibly soft thanks to a dual-layer cushion.
+The interior looks good too, with color-coordinated schemes and tasteful use of metallic trim.

 CVT (CONTINUOUSLY VARIABLE TRANSMISSION)